sheikyabooti/notes/guides/buying_computer_2020.md

 Intel splits their lineup into market segments, which helps guide CPU selection.
 For desktops, from least performant to most

-Celeron < i3 < i5 < i7 < i9 < Xeon
+Pentium, Celeron < i3 < i5 < i7 < i9 < Xeon

-Celeron, i3, and i5 are all used in cost conscious designs, and typically have either lower clockspeed, lower cache memory, or lower memory bandwidth than i7 or i9.
+Pentium, Celeron, i3 are all used in cost conscious designs, and typically have either lower clockspeed, lower cache memory, or lower memory bandwidth than i5, i7 or i9.
 Xeon is typically marketed at server applications, and tends to have very large cache memory and/or high cpu clock, along with correspondingly high price tags.
-In searching for a desktop, I will focus on i7 and i9, having good cost/performance.
+In searching for a desktop, I will focus on i5, i7, and i9, having good cost/performance.

 Selecting your CPU also locks in your chipset and architecture.
-Other than the chipset, the main caveat in selecting an i7/i9 is making sure you are looking at current generation architecture.
+Other than the chipset, the main caveat in selecting an i5/i7/i9 is making sure you are looking at current generation architecture.
 Intel releases products on a "tick-tock" cadence, which usually means there are two generations of mainline processors available at a given time.
 Currently these are Comet Lake and Cascade Lake.

 Both of these processors use the LGA 1200 chipset.
 This will guide the choice of motherboard, memory, and storage